cyw233/my-burger/README.md

 # Introduction
 A **[create-react-app](https://github.com/facebook/create-react-app)** with **[Redux](https://redux.js.org/)** that allows users to visually build and purchase their own burgurs.
 You can simply click **[here](https://react-my-burger-e77cf.firebaseapp.com/)** to start building your own delicious burger!

-The backend of this app is managed by the Realtime Databae of  **[Firebase](https://firebase.google.com/)**, and this app has been deployed to the web using Firebase Hosting.
+This app is deployed using **[Firebase](https://firebase.google.com/)** Hosting, and the database of this app is also managed by the Realtime Databae of Firebase.

-# Usage

 1. Clone or download this repo.
 2. Make sure you have [Node.js](https://nodejs.org/en/) installed